majetyomesh/majetyomesh/README.md

 After reinstalling the composer and tried ,it starts to show 404 not found.
 I have checked if all the things are correctly placed in the directories and the I get 403 forbidden.I again checked the permissions of the files and made necessary changes and this time i only get the contents in the folder(Index Of) page.

+DAY-3
+i have got to know that I have